jagveer-loky/elasticobjects/README.md

 # Elastic Objects

-Elastic Objects is a small applicaton java framework for handling complex objects and actions with json serialization.
+Elastic Objects is a small applicaton java framework for handling complex objects.
+Basically its a wrapper
+for to creating, accessing and modifing Java Object via keys/path.
+A type safe and ordered JSON serialization and deserialization is provided.

+With this generic functions it's possible to write generic classes e.g. for file or db access.

 ## Synopsis
 ElasticObject can be used directly in Java concatenating and accessing objects: